Modeling Plant Action Potentials under Photoperiod Stress via Hodgkin-Huxley Dynamics

-Figures~\ref{fig:APAM} and \ref{fig:APAN} depict measured and model-generated NETO APs induced by light and dark transitions, respectively.
-The model effectively captures key AP features, including resting potential, depolarization rate, peak amplitude, and overall duration.
-For light-induced NETO APs (Figure~\ref{fig:APAM}), the model accurately reproduces the sharp depolarization and peak, but predicts a slightly accelerated repolarization in some cases.
-Dark-induced NETO APs (Figure~\ref{fig:APAN}) show exceptional agreement between model and experimental data, covering gradual depolarization, peak, repolarization, and hyperpolarization phases.
+Figs.~\ref{fig:APAM} and \ref{fig:APAN} compare measured and model-generated NETO APs for light and dark transitions, respectively.
+The model captures key features including resting potential, depolarization rate, peak amplitude, and duration.
+For light-induced NETO APs (Fig.~\ref{fig:APAM}), the model reproduces the sharp depolarization and peak, though it predicts slightly accelerated repolarization in some cases.
+Dark-induced NETO APs (Fig.~\ref{fig:APAN}) show strong agreement across depolarization, peak, repolarization, and hyperpolarization phases.